InsightDataScience/aws-ops-insight/README.md

     export AWS_SECRET_ACCESS_KEY=1abc2d34e/f5ghJKlmnopqSr678stUV/WXYZa12

 **WARNING: DO NOT COMMIT YOUR AWS CREDENTIALS TO GITHUB!** AWS and bots are constantly searching Github for these credentials, and you will either have your account hacked, or your credentials revoked by AWS.

+Whenever you change your `.profile`, don't forget to source it with the command:

+    . ~/.profile